MNJ-Commits/MiniProjects/README.md

 ### 2. Navigate to the project directory:
 cd bookstore

-###3.
-Install dependencies:
+### 3. Install dependencies:
 npm install

 ## Usage

-###1.
-Start the development server:
+### 1. Start the development server:
 npm start

 ## Features
-- Two tabs for Books and Magazines listings.
+- Two tabs for Books and Magazine listings.
 - Users can add items to the cart from each listing.
 - Seamless cart management with React-Redux.
 - Users can edit and update their cart items.